What is TTFB? SEO Guide for Beginners

 Learn what TTFB (Time to First Byte) means in SEO, why it matters, and how to use it to improve your search rankings.

-Time to First Byte (TTFB) is a performance metric that measures the time between the browser requesting a page and receiving the first byte of data from the server.
+Time to First Byte (TTFB) is a performance metric that measures the time between the browser starting to navigate to a page and the moment the first byte of the response begins to arrive.
 It reflects how quickly your server processes a request and starts delivering content.
-Google recommends a TTFB of 800 milliseconds or less, though for truly fast sites, you should aim for under 200ms.
+According to web.dev, a TTFB of 0.8 seconds (800 milliseconds) or less is "good", a value between 0.8 and 1.8 seconds "needs improvement", and anything greater than 1.8 seconds is "poor".
+Most sites should aim to land in the good band, and truly fast static sites routinely come in well under 200ms.

 Why TTFB Matters for SEO